yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 }
 ```

+# Are dynamic styles really necessary?

+Probably not.
+After all, without CSS-in-JS, the usual pattern is to have some
+classes defined in css files, then reference them in the UI code.
+We can replicate
+that easily by generating these classes with static styles.
+This allows for writing
+CSS code in the same file/dependency tree as the JavaScript code, and the dynamic-ness
+is handled separately by the JavaScript UI logic instead of encapsulated in the
+CSS-in-JS magic.
+That being said, dynamic styles does provide convenience and some
+sort of elegance (depending on who you ask).

 # Other ideas

 We haven't really dealt with the other issues mentioned above other than the issue of